michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

 ## todos

+- organize sprite animation init
+- maybe use base unit factory and/or facade
 - figure out how to get vitest to notice compilation issues without running `tsc` before it in the npm scripts